Preparing Ubuntu Server

-For a general description of Neutron networking concepts, refer to the tutorial Networking with OpenStack Neutron Basic Concepts.
-Refer to Platform9 Managed OpenStack prerequisites for Linux/KVM for hardware requirements for Platform9 Managed OpenStack.
+For a description of PMO networking concepts, refer to the Networking Basic Concepts tutorial.
+Refer to PMO prerequisites for Linux/KVM for systems requirements and supported Ubuntu Operating System versions.

 The following image (Figure 1) represents three hypervisors connected in a Managed OpenStack Neutron network.